-The Danish Maritime Authority is responsible for establishing Denmark's first maritime spatial plan on www.havplan.dk/en
+The Danish Maritime Authority has now published Denmark's first maritime spatial plan on www.havplan.dk/en

 The maritime spatial plan is to form the basis of the coordination of the many uses of Denmark's sea area in a manner that can support the conditions for sustainable growth in Blue Denmark.
-The maritime spatial plan is to establish which sea areas in Danish waters can be used for, inter alia, offshore energy extraction, shipping, fishing, aquaculture, seabed mining and environmental protection towards 2030.
+The maritime spatial plan establishes which sea areas in Danish waters can be used for, inter alia, offshore energy extraction, shipping, fishing, aquaculture, seabed mining and environmental protection towards 2030.

-The maritime spatial plan will create more safety for maritime businesses and better predictability of the uses of the sea and the impact on the marine eco systems.
+The maritime spatial plan creates more safety for maritime businesses and better predictability of the uses of the sea and the impact on the marine ecosystems.

-The working group on maritime spatial planning has representatives of 12 maritime authorities in Denmark with activities and responsibilities at sea or along the coastline.
+The working group on maritime spatial planning has representatives from 17 authorities in Denmark with activities and responsibilities at sea or along the coastline.

 Under consultation from March 31st – September 30th 2021